China successfully launches mission sending astronauts to new space station

 The Shenzhou-12 spacecraft, or Divine Vessel, was launched on a Long March-2F carrier rocket Thursday morning, from the Jiuquan Satellite Launch Center in northwest China's Gobi Desert.

-The mission will send the crew to the core module of the planned space station, called Tiangong or Heavenly Palace, which is still under construction in a low Earth orbit.
+The mission sent the crew to the core module of the planned space station, called Tiangong or Heavenly Palace, which is still under construction in a low-Earth orbit.

-The spacecraft will dock with the core module about six and a half hours after launch, according to state media CCTV.
+The spacecraft docked with the core module about six-and-a-half hours after launch, according to state media CGTN.
 The crew will stay in orbit for three months, during which the life support system and maintenance will be tested.

 The Shenzhou-12 mission is the first crewed mission and the third launch of a total of 11 launches for China's space station construction.
 This is also China's first manned mission in nearly five years.